rjashby/Portfolio-Landing/README.md

 ## Description

-_{Here you will find a collection of all work created and completed by Ryan J. Ashby.
-The page will continue to serve as a repository for ongoing work into the future, as a way to display examples of knowledge gained and displayed through increasingly advanced levels of coding and technical application of different coding languages and techniques.}_
+_Here you will find a collection of all work created and completed by Ryan J. Ashby.
+The page will continue to serve as a repository for ongoing work into the future, as a way to display examples of knowledge gained and displayed through increasingly advanced levels of coding and technical application of different coding languages and techniques._

 ## Setup/Installation Requirements